manhdzdw/Battery-Management-System-BMS/hardware/README.md

 # Hardware Design

-This folder contains hardware design files and documentation for the BMS prototype.
+This folder contains the hardware design files and images for the Battery Management System prototype.

-## Main Hardware Blocks
+## Hardware Blocks
 - Power supply block using LM2596S
 - ESP32 central controller block
 - Cell voltage measurement circuit using voltage dividers and ADS1115